EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance/index.md

 Let's match what machine learning has to offer to the difficulties that need to be addressed.
 The term 'alpha' will be loosely associated with informative signals that are conducive for trading decisions.

 Regularization can be interpreted in several ways.
 A useful view is that regularization is used to distinguish 'noise' from 'signal' with regards to the weights parameterizing a family of models under consideration.
 'Signal' weights should be much larger than 'noise' weights.
 Something like regularization is needed for trading features.
+In addition to reducing the 'noise' associated with an alpha, parsimonious models are more robust and generalizes better.

 Boosting, as in techniques like AdaBoost and Random Forest, takes a set of weak learners that can be implemented in a uniform manner, and specify a scheme that allows for each to contribute, as part of a larger collective, to the classification or approximation problem at hand.
 In addition, each weak learner is encouraged to be a specialist that focuses its predictive powers on a limited subset of the whole domain.
 An assumption is that successful quantitative trading is possible given a set of features with at least some alpha.
 If so, boosting seems to be an attractive methodology for trading.